Tombarr/barrasso-blog/content/posts/2025-12-10-reflections-on-a-year-abroad/index.md

 showBanner = true
 +++

-For a year I got to experience **truly "remote" work.**
+For a year I experienced **truly "remote" work.**

-Between Summer 2024 to Fall 2025, I spent nearly a year traveling across Peru, Australia, Vietnam, Thailand, India, the United Kingdom, the Netherlands, Switzerland, Italy, Romania, Turkey, Cyprus, and _almost_ half a year living in a van in New Zealand.
+From Summer 2024 to Fall 2025, I spent a year traveling across Peru, Australia, Vietnam, Thailand, India, the United Kingdom, the Netherlands, Switzerland, Italy, Romania, Turkey, Cyprus, and _almost_ half a year living in a van in New Zealand.

 During this time, I worked remotely at [CloudMosa](https://puffin.com) as the Head of Developer Relations for [Cloud Phone](https://www.cloudphone.tech).
 Although my interest in flip phones began in 2020 when I launched [PodLP]({{< relref "projects/podlp" >}}), this was quite the departure from the past 5+ years in Big Tech living in Seattle.
 This writing is part of the long journey to unpack and make meaning from such a profound experience.